Going the Extra Mile in Customer Service

 Compounded Leadership Failure

-Failure to honor that commitment delivers a “Used Car Sales” pitch, and lawyers and politicians become more trustworthy than you and your company.
+Failure to honour that commitment delivers a “Used Car Sales” pitch, and lawyers and politicians become more trustworthy than you and your company.
 Customers are tired of “lemons” when paying for cherries; is this clear enough?

 Who Is Your First Customer?